 SELLING YOUR RING

-If you are interested in selling your ring, WP Diamonds is here to help.
+Sell your ring: If you are interested in selling your ring, WP Diamonds is here to help.
 WP Diamonds offers a fast, free and secure service for selling your diamonds, designer jewelry, and luxury watches online.
 Simply fill out the online form and one of our in-house experts will be in touch shortly with an initial price valuation.
-Additionally, if you are looking to upgrade your ring, you can get up to 20% more on your offer in the form of store credit with our local jewelry store partners or 10% more in store credit at James Allen.